ritheshh-cmyk/backendserver/README.md

 3. Verify your .env configuration
 4. Test the server manually: `node server.mjs`
 5. Run setup script again: `./setup-backend.sh`
+6. Try updating: `./update-backend.sh`

 ---

-**Your backend is now ready for production use with enhanced safety and error handling! 🎉**
+**Your backend is now ready for production use with enhanced safety, error handling, and self-update capabilities! 🎉**